JamesTsay-12/blog-site/_posts/2025-08-12-Targeted-Colon--treatment-status.md

 > **Disclaimer:**
 > I am not a medical doctor.
-This article is based on my own research and AI-assisted analysis of publicly available sources.
+This article is based on my own research in the existing scientific literature and AI-assisted analysis of publicly available sources.
 All information should be independently verified with a qualified healthcare professional.
 The content is meant to empower patients and caregivers and is not a substitute for professional medical advice.
 I'll be blogging about proposing how to talk to a medical doctor about treatment options productively from an informed standpoint in another article.

 ---